Russification of Ukraine: Soviet period

-After World War One Ukrainian culture was revived due to the Bolshevik policy of Korenization ("indigenisation").
+The introduction of Soviet rule over Ukraine in 1919-1920 renewed the domination of Russian language and ethnic Russians in the country after a short period of Ukrainian revival following the revolution of 1917.
+During 1919-1923 Russian was the language of documents used by party and state institutions, and dominated in the official press, books and other publications.
+The situation changed after the 12th Congress of the Russian Communist Party (Bolsheviks), which introduced the policy of Korenization ("indigenisation").
 While it was meant to bolster the power of the Party in local cadres, the policy was at odds with the concept of a Soviet people with a shared Russian heritage.
 Under Stalin, "korenization" took second stage to the idea of a united Soviet Union, where competing national cultures were no longer tolerated, and the Russian language increasingly became the only official language of Soviet socialism.

 The times of restructuring of farming and the introduction of industrialization brought about a wide campaign against "nationalist deviation," which in Ukraine translated into the end of "korenization" policy and an assault on the political and cultural elite.
 The first wave of purges between 1929 and 1934 targeted the revolutionary generation of the party that in Ukraine included many supporters of Ukrainization.
 Soviet authorities specifically targeted the commissar of education in Ukraine, Mykola Skrypnyk, for promoting Ukrainian language reforms that were seen as dangerous and counterrevolutionary; Skrypnyk committed suicide in 1933.
 The next 1936–1938 wave of political purges eliminated much of the new political generation that replaced those who perished in the first wave.
 The purges nearly halved the membership of the Ukrainian communist party, and purged Ukrainian political leadership was largely replaced by the cadres sent from Russia that was also largely "rotated" by Stalin's purges.

 Russification of Soviet-occupied Ukraine intensified in 1938 under Nikita Khrushchev, then secretary of the Ukrainian Communist Party, but was briefly halted during World War II, when Axis forces occupied large areas of the country.
 After the war ended, Western Ukraine was reabsorbed into the Soviet Union, and most prominent Ukrainian intellectuals living there were purged or exiled to Siberia.
 Leonid Brezhnev continued the Russification policies of Khrushchev in postwar Ukraine.

 In the 1960s, the Ukrainian language began to be used more widely and frequently in spite of these policies.
 In response, Soviet authorities increased their focus on early education in Russian.
 After 1980, Russian language classes were instituted from the first grade onward.
 In 1990 Russian became legally the official all-Union language of the Soviet Union, with constituent republics having rights to declare their own official languages.